prajjwal-mathur/Prajjwal-Mathur/README.md

         I'm a Programmer, an Open-Source enthusiast, Gamer, and a die-hard F1 fan.🏎️
     </li>
     <li>
-        A junior pursuing Electronics and Communication Engineering(ECE).⚡
+        A junior year student pursuing Electronics and Communication Engineering(ECE).⚡
     </li>
     <li>
         Focussed on DSA and Software Development.